ahogg/Exploring-the-impact-of-transfer-learning-on-GAN-based-HRTF-upsampling/README.md

 > :warning: **This code base is in active development**: Bugs are very likely!

 A. O. T. Hogg, M. Jenkins, H. Liu, and L. Picinali: Exploring the impact of transfer learning on GAN-based HRTF upsampling. *In: Proc.
-EAAForumAcusticum, Eur.
+EAA Forum Acusticum, Eur.
 Congress on Acoust.*, 2023.

 A. O. T. Hogg, M. Jenkins, H. Liu, I. Squires, S. J. Cooper and L. Picinali: HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection. *In: Proc.
 IEEE/ACM Transactions on Audio Speech and Language Processing*, 2024.